mailprotector/haraka-plugin-queue-rails/README.md

 ```

 ## Details
-The following header from your `USER_AGENT` config will be added to the email as a JSON string
+The following header from your `ENVELOPE_HEADER_NAME` config will be added to the email as a JSON string
 ```js
 {
   "mail_from": transaction.mail_from,